gamegekko/red-pipe-services/src/content/sections/english/banner.md

 title: "Helping You Build <br /> Your Dreams"

 image: "/images/banner/startup.png"
-description: "In every job that must be done, there is an element of fun. <br/> We make dreams happen."
+description: "We are a plumbing and handyman service that turns your home improvement dreams into reality"

 button:
   # Refer to the `sharedButton` schema in `src/sections.schema.ts` for all available configuration options (e.g., enable, label, url, hoverEffect, variant, icon, tag, rel, class, target, etc.)